auth0/express-openid-connect/README.md

 ## Getting Started

+Follow our [Secure Local Development guide](https://auth0.com/docs/libraries/secure-local-development) to ensure that applications using this library are running over secure channels (HTTPS URLs).
+Applications using this library without HTTPS may experience "invalid state" errors.

 The library needs [the following required configuration keys](https://github.com/auth0/express-openid-connect/blob/master/API.md#required-keys) to request and accept authentication.
 These can be configured in a `.env` file in the root of your application:

 ```text